HAIR

 But as I approached thirty, my philosophy started to shift.

 It began with my brows.
 I did a year without any plucking.
 Full dedication to regrowth and fullness.
 My natural shape returned.
 I loved watching each new hair come in.
-Hello you little cutie!
 Welcome home!

 I loved that they eventually grew long enough to look messy after a good sleep.

-(During this time, your perfect kid brows were my inspiration.
+Your bushy kid-brows were my inspiration.
 Your mom and I discussed how we hoped you’d never discover the tweezers.
 Could she somehow hide them from you forever?
-Would that be too controlling?
-We both assumed that living an entire life with those gorgeous, untouched caterpillars would be a superior existence—an advantage we wished for you to have.)
+We both assumed that living an entire life with those gorgeous, untouched caterpillars would be a life advantage.

-When I reached puberty in the late 1990s, I thought pubic hair was hideous, totally unacceptable.
+When puberty hit, I thought pubic hair was disgusting.
 It was fine, of course, for the boys to have it.
 But not the girls, not me.

 In my mid-twenties, I started scheduling regular Brazilian waxes.
 The instructions were the same every time: take it all off.

-The technician became a friend.
-I’d lay on the paper-covered table with my legs spread wide open and we’d chat about our dating lives and the books we were reading as she tugged, pulled, ripped.
-Without breaking conversation, I’d flip over to hands and knees, so she could get in there from behind.
+The technician became a close friend.
+I’d lay on the paper-covered table and we’d chat about our dating lives and the books we were reading as she tugged, pulled, ripped.
+Without breaking conversation, I’d flip over to hands and knees, so she could get in from behind.
 Eventually, she’d swivel the task lamp over to hand-pluck the remaining individual hairs that had stubbornly resisted the sticky muscle of the hot blue-green wax.

 Then one day I woke up and realized I had become a grown woman who had never actually seen her own pubic hair beyond the waxable half inch.

-As with my brows, I grew it all out.
+I grew it all out.
 Full bush.
 For a long time, I didn’t even trim the sides.
 I watched this dark shock of hair grow down my inner thighs.
-An untamed primal poof, sticking out from all sides of my underwear.
-I ran my fingers through it constantly, finding comfort in the dense warmth.
+An untamed primal poof, sticking out from my underwear.
 I delighted in the not-so-soft softness, the untangled tangle.
 I couldn’t stop looking in the mirror, admiring my grown up body.

 I’d never felt sexier.

-My ambition is to one day let it all grow wild and free: my legs, my armpits, my pubic hair, my toes.
+My ambition is to one day let it all grow wild and free.
 And then to go to the beach in my bikini—confident, unfazed by the disapproving gaze of others.
 Some days I dream of shaving my head and letting everything else grow long.
-A follicular fuck you to the patriarchy.

 Maybe some day.